All Episodes

 Plus, there's this rumor that the oil companies would just raise the price of gasoline to make up for the 18 cents that would be saved by not having to pay any federal tax on it.

-Uh the biggest problem with it is it's simply interference uh in uh in the market, and and here's here's the contradictory thing.
+The biggest problem with it is it's simply interference in the market.

-This is what this is what just amuses me.
+This is what just amuses me.

-On the one hand, we got all these people who have asked for gasoline prices to skyrocket because they think it'll make people drive less, and there'll be less pollution, and there'll be less traffic, and we'll use less fuel and less pressure on on uh importing oil.
+On the one hand, we got all these people who have asked for gasoline prices to skyrocket because they think it'll make people drive less, and there'll be less pollution, and there'll be less traffic, and we'll use less fuel and less pressure on importing oil.

-No, no, no, that's a bit people are just gonna start driving again and they're gonna start polluting again and global warming again and yet these are the same people who are wandering around out there bemoaning the high price.
+And yet, these are the same people who are wandering around out there bemoaning the high price.

 The same people that are just livid as hell about the high price and want to somehow fix the blame totally to big oil.

-And here is guess we didn't get the profit center fixed.
+Here is guess we didn't get the profit center fixed.

 I have no idea how it happened either.

-Just it just happened.
+It just happened.

-It just it just it just came out of nowhere.
+It just came out of nowhere.

 Just happened.

-Now I happen to know a little bit about electronics, and I happen to know that just doesn't happen.
+Now, I happen to know a little bit about electronics, and I happen to know that just doesn't happen.

 Okay.

-Well, that th well that explains it.
+Well, that explains it.

 It didn't just happen.